310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors.md

 “And to all of you who are capable of bringing forth such a pleasant air, this ‘contest’ will be most suitable to you.”

-“In the second venue, Gourmet District, you will be judged based on a ‘Restaurant Management Contest’!”
+“In the second venue, Gourmet District, you will be judged based on a ‘Restaurant Management Competition’!”
 {% endbubble %}

 {% bubble Chiaki hidden %}